jbvalle/011_bare_metal_STM32F401RE_basic_setup/README.md

 [![blog](https://jbvalle.github.io/images/check_out_my_blog.png)](https://jbvalle.github.io/stm32_bare_metal_startup_linker.html)

 This project is about setting up a basic bare metal stm32 project.
 This project does not use any ide or third party libraries.
-The focus is on getting started with the stm32 platform and understanding the basics of how to set up a project.
+The focus is on getting started with the stm32 platform and understanding the basics of how to set up a project without any abstractions.

 ![flashing a stm32](./img/stm32_bare_metal_make.gif)